wehbi02/bsv-chef/README.md

-# bsv-chef
+# Tiny Chef

-A simple toy system for the course PA1417 Basic System Verification
+A simple toy system for the 2023 exam of the course PA1417 Basic System Verification at BTH.

 ## Summary